siri70931/SQL_Fitness_Track_Analysis/README.md

 group by workout_type;
 ```

-5. **Write a SQL query to find all user_ids where the steps count is greater than 10000.**:
+5. **Below is the SQL query to find all user_ids where the steps count is greater than 10000.**:
 ```sql
 SELECT user_id
 from fitness_tracker_data
 where steps > 10000
 ```

-6. **Write a SQL query to find the top 1 based on steps under each workout_type and on feb month**:
+6. **Below is the SQL query to find the top 1 based on steps under each workout_type and on feb month**:
 ```sql
 SELECT TOP 1  SUM(STEPS) as steps, workout_type
 FROM fitness_tracker_data